 REVIEW AND PICTURES BY MARKO SYRJÄLÄ

-As quickly as things got started, Bullet for My Valentine was on stage and they were up to play.
-The show started with “Her Voice Resides” and the crowd went crazy right from the beginning.
-Because I was taking photos in the photo pit for the first three songs I couldn’t see the audience too much but I did hear when the crowd almost over sang over the band and that tells you something, doesn’t it?
+As quickly as things got started, Bullet for My Valentine was on stage, and they were up to play.
+The show started with “Her Voice Resides,” and the crowd went crazy right from the beginning.
+Because I was taking photos in the photo pit for the first three songs, I couldn’t see the audience too much, but I heard when the crowd almost over sang over the band, which tells you something.

-The band seemed to be in great form and although they are quite young guys and they haven’t played as many shows as some of their colleagues it looked like they have been doing this for a long time already.
-This was funny but in my opinion lead vocalist Matt was really looking, acting and sounding like Alexi Laiho from Children of Bodom.
-Short haired bassist Jason James was wearing an Iron Maiden t-shirt, which is always positive in my opinion, and he also did some great lead vocals whereas second guitarist Michael Padget stayed more in the shadows but he did a great job as well.
-When I read boys biography from the Internet they mentioned that their biggest influences are Metallica, Testament and Iron Maiden.
-Influences from those bands were easy to identify but, in my opinion, if we furthermore add names like Machine Head, Slipknot, Korn and Children of Bodom on that list we are pretty close to the sound what Bullet for My Valentine sounds like.
-When the first three songs were gone I had to leave the photo pit and I moved more backwards to see the band from a different perspective.
-I moved to the upstairs and witnessed another surprise of this evening because there was a huge mosh pit in the audience.
-I don’t mean anything small but something similar to what I have seen lately at Exodus, Anthrax or Destruction concerts.
-I also noted was that most of the crowd was really young.
-If I say that average was easily less than eighteen years it won’t go wrong too much but it’s a very positive thing when bands like Bullet for My Valentine seem to have such a good and wide fan base growing right from the beginning.
+The band seemed to be in great form, and although they are relatively young guys and haven’t played as many shows as some of their colleagues, it looked like they have been doing this for a long time already.
+This was funny, but in my opinion lead vocalist, Matt was looking, acting, and sounding like Alexi Laiho from Children of Bodom.
+Short-haired bassist Jason James was wearing an Iron Maiden t-shirt, which is always positive in my opinion, and he also did some great lead vocals.
+In contrast, second guitarist Michael Padget stayed more in the shadows, but he did a great job as well.
+When I read boys’ biography on the Internet, they mentioned that their most significant influences are Metallica, Testament, and Iron Maiden.
+Influences from those bands were easy to identify, but, in my opinion, if we furthermore add names like Machine Head, Slipknot, Korn, and Children of Bodom on that list, we are pretty close to the sound of what Bullet for My Valentine sounds like.
+When the first three songs were gone, I had to leave the photo pit, and I moved more backward to see the band from a different perspective.
+I moved upstairs and witnessed another surprise of this evening because there was a giant mosh pit in the audience.
+I don’t mean anything small but something similar to what I have seen lately at Exodus, Anthrax, or Destruction concerts.
+I also noted was that most of the crowd was young.
+If I say that average was quickly less than eighteen years, it won’t go wrong too much, but it’s a very positive thing when bands like Bullet for My Valentine seem to have such a good and broad fan base growing right from the beginning.